 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-An electrostatic filter uses magnetically charged material to capture.
+An electrostatic filter uses magnetically charged material to attract.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+Plus, they're also 30 times more effective than ordinary filters.

-An electronic air cleaner involves a high-voltage magnetic charge to capture particles.
+An electronic air cleaner applies a high-voltage magnetic charge to capture particles.

-Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, made elsewhere in your home.
+Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And reduce ozone, a known lung irritant, created elsewhere in your home.